da-roth/DiPy/DifferentiationInterfaceTest/README.md

-# DiPy
+# Diffipy Test

-Testing and benchmarking utilities for automatic differentiation (AD) in Python, based on DiPy (DifferentiationInterface for Python).
+Testing and benchmarking utilities for automatic differentiation (AD) in Python, based on DiffiPy (Differentiation interface for Python).

 ## Goal